 Before we start exploring, we needed to make a pitstop at Queen’s Cove Marina, in Victoria Harbor.
 The marina isn’t far once you enter the Bay, but there’s a narrow, winding channel through some shallow water that’s a bit tricky!

 There’s not much here in town, but there’s a small grocery store within a nice bike ride distance, and the marina will provide a car for running errands further afield.

 We were excited when Encantata pulled in later that afternoon, and we took full advantage of having a car to run our combined errands in Midland the next day.
 We all used our time in Victoria Harbor to provision, cook and get ready for being on the hook in Georgian Bay, as there are few marinas, and very limited provisioning opportunities.
 Robin, who is the GM here, lent us her car in the morning, and spent a generous amount of time helping us chart our stops in the afternoon.

-We were also fortunate to spend time with Robin, the GM of the marina, to review charts, anchorages and marinas in Georgian Bay.
+We were all thrilled to spend time with Robin, to review charts, anchorages and marinas in Georgian Bay.
 This is unknown water for us, and it can be rocky and shallow at times, and local knowledge is key.
 We were planning on spending two weeks in the Georgian Bay and North Channel, and were grateful for her suggestions.
 While we ended up not agreeing with all of them, there was much we did, and we continued to learn from the locals and change our plans along the way.
 Note to boaters…ALWAYS pick the brains of local boaters.
 We learned a lot from many along the way.
 We had a great time exploring this spectacular waterway, and hit some spots we hadn’t originally planned on, thanks to local knowledge.